tholoo/ads-mockup/README.md

-This is a simple project showcasing inheritance in Python.
+This is a simple prototype of a django ad management backend.